isomerpages/ogp-nyjc/_srp/Engineering & Tech Programme (ETPS) Scholarship.md

 <p>S$1,000 per annum</p>
 </li>
 <li>
-<p>Remission of school fee at Singapore Citizens’ rate, subject to an annual
+<p>Covers school fee at Singapore Citizens’ rate, subject to an annual cap
-cap of $2,400</p>
+of $2,400</p>
 </li>
 <li>
 <p>Tenable for 2 years, subject to satisfactory academic performance at JC1